hierarc.Likelihood package

 hierarc.Likelihood.lens_sample_likelihood module

-class hierarc.Likelihood.lens_sample_likelihood.LensSampleLikelihood(kwargs_lens_list, normalized=False)[source]
+class hierarc.Likelihood.lens_sample_likelihood.LensSampleLikelihood(kwargs_lens_list, normalized=False, los_distributions=None)[source]

 Bases: object

-class to evaluate the likelihood of a cosmology given a sample of angular diameter posteriors Currently this class does not include possible covariances between the lens samples
+Class to evaluate the likelihood of a cosmology given a sample of angular diameter posteriors Currently this class does not include possible covariances between the lens samples.

-log_likelihood(cosmo, kwargs_lens=None, kwargs_kin=None, kwargs_source=None)[source]
+log_likelihood(cosmo, kwargs_lens=None, kwargs_kin=None, kwargs_source=None, kwargs_los=None)[source]

 Parameters: